Xinze-Li-Bryan/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-I am a second year PhD student at the [Department of Mathematics](https://www.math.toronto.edu/cms/) at the University of Toronto.
-Previously, I completed my Bachelor's and Master's degrees in Mathematics at McGill University.
-For my Master's degree, I explored self-affine and self-similar fractal sets, with a focus on dimension theory as well as the spectrum of the Laplacian on such sets.
-During this time, I was very fortunate to be jointly supervised by professors [Dmitry Jakobson](https://www.math.mcgill.ca/jakobson/) and [Linan Chen](https://www.math.mcgill.ca/lnchen/).
+I am a first year PhD student at the [Department of Mathematics](https://www.math.toronto.edu/cms/) at the University of Toronto.
+My research interests lie in the differential geometry, an area of studying geometric shapes via calculus type analytic tools such as partial differential equation and geometric measure theory.
+During my undergraduate time, I was very glad to be supervised by professor [Yevgeny Liokumovich](https://www.math.toronto.edu/ylio/) and joint worked with [Bruno Staffa](http://www.math.toronto.edu/cms/people/students/graduate/staffa-bruno/)